Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym.md

 ### The Great Cavern

-This is kind of the antechamber to the lost city, a massive natural cavern filled with alien Underdark vegetation and labyrinthine formations of stone pillars and stalagmites.
+This is kind of the antechamber to the lost city.
+Whatever the path to Gauntlgrym turns out to be in your campaign, it will end here.
+It's a massive natural cavern filled with alien Underdark vegetation and labyrinthine formations of stone pillars and stalagmites.
 Small forts and balconies are carved into the walls and around the largest pillars - the remains of former guard posts.
 The bones of ancient battles litter the floor.

 There's a small lake at the center of the cave, and on one of its walls stands the massive mithral gate that leads into Gauntlgrym proper.
 It's nearly